kanadgupta/twilio-sms-merge/README.md

 Setup
 -------------
+Open up a Terminal window and run the following:
+    $ pip install twilio

+This downloads the necessary packages to properly interact with Twilio's API and send the text messages -- and only needs to be executed before the first time the script is used on your machine.

-First, [download the files](https://github.com/kanadgupta/twilio-sms-merge/archive/master.zip) and unzip them.
+The next step is to [download the files](https://github.com/kanadgupta/twilio-sms-merge/archive/master.zip) and unzip them.
 All the files must be in the same folder on your machine in order for this to run, so make sure they're all in one place!

 The first requirement after to obtain the following three things from your Twilio account (all of which can be found [here](https://twilio.com/user/account)):